 "What kind of favour?"
 I asked, immediately wary.

-I huffed a sigh as agreement, which caused Angie to squel in thanks, her eyes alight with gratefulness.
-I sigh again, and reach under the bar for my handbag.
-Throwing it over my shoulder, I wave goodbye to James as he flirts shamelessly with a blonde across the bar, unknowingly leading her on.
-He never did know how good-looking he was, which was something I always found amusing.
-Watching him accidently break some young girls heart by not responding to their advances was always funny.
+I huffed a sigh as agreement, which caused Angie to squeal in thanks, her eyes alight with gratefulness.
+I sighed again, but reached under the bar for my handbag.
+Throwing it over my shoulder, I waved goodbye to James as he flirted shamelessly with a blonde across the bar.
+He threw me one of his trademark winks as a turned my back from him.

-A/N: Please review, let me know what you think.
-Good?
-Bad?
-Ok?
-This fic is not being beta'd so I apologise for any spelling and grammar mistakes.
+A/N: This fic is not being beta'd so I apologize for any spelling and grammar mistakes.